cjc626590597/Informatics-Portfolio/README.md

 ### 5. Export Structured Files (This is GUI operate)

-Click 'Export XML' button or 'Export JSON-LD' button to export structured file.
+Click 'Export HTML' button or 'Export JSON-LD' button to export structured file.

 Choose directory to save structured file in saving window.